avimallu/avimallu.dev/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---

-# What are you here for?
+# Hey there!

 From LinkedIn or Github?
-Then you probably want to know a little bit [about me](./about.md)
+Then you probably want to know a little bit [about me](./about.md).

 Bookmarked this page for some of my informative posts?
 See a list of them below.